kuhbobe/Othello-CPSC481/README.md

 # CPSC481-Project-OthelloAI

-Install Pygame
-py -m pip install -U pygame --user

-Run Main
-py main.py
+Run main, will install pygame if not installed py main.py